TOomaAh/emby_exporter_go/README.md

 An exporter for emby that exports Emby's main metrics.

-## /!\ NO MORE UPDATE (after 1.0.12) /!\
+## /!\ IMPORTANT /!\

 This project may no longer be maintained.
-I no longer use emby because of the 25 device limit, which I have unfortunately exceeded.
+I no longer use emby because of the 25-device limit, which I have unfortunately exceeded.

-Not having found a solution with the Emby team and not having the means to take out a subscription just to extend the limit, I was obliged to stop using emby.
+As I couldn't find a solution with the Emby team and couldn't afford to take out a subscription just to extend the limit, I was forced to stop using emby.

-If you ever want to add features, I invite you to create a fork of the project and either continue it on your own or make a PR that I'll validate if I can.
+If you ever want to add features, I invite you to create a fork of the project and either continue it on your own, or make a PR that I'll validate if I can.

+I will continue to respond to issues and try to solve your problems or improve it as much as possible.

 Thank you for your understanding.